-- Obtain tax forms and instructions. - Get answers to frequently asked questions (FAQs). - Find out which third-party software you can use to file Form 4 electronically. - Register for electronic funds transfer. - Check out the Wisconsin Tax Bulletin quarterly newsletter. - Read Department of Revenue publications. - Register to receive e-mail news. - Determine how to contact the Department about a specific question.
+- Obtain tax forms and instructions. - Find answers on the Combined Reporting web page (under the "Businesses" link). - Get answers to frequently asked questions (FAQs) on general business topics. - Find out which third-party software you can use to file Form 4 electronically. - Register for electronic funds transfer. - Check out the Wisconsin Tax Bulletin quarterly newsletter. - Read Department of Revenue publications. - Register to receive e-mail news. - Determine how to contact the Department about a specific question.